rnovick13/rachelnovick/README.md

-My name is Rachel Novick and I am a web developer located in the DMV area of the United States.
+My name is Rachel Novick and I am a web developer located in the Maryland/DC area of the United States.
 I graduated from Flatiron School in March 2020 after rediscovering a love of code.
 As a child who lived on the internet, I taught myself very basic web development early on.
 Being able to pursue something I love as a career is life-changing to me.

 <br>
 About Me: